Zelhorst92/1stMileStone-GymSite/README.md

     *   The site should be viewable on all standard device screen sizes and should move elements to fit the screen size.

 *   ### Test
-    *   The site will be looked at via the inspection tool of Google Chrome and Mozilla Firefox in a responsive manner, the integrated iPhone 5 SE, iPhone 6/7/8, Nexus 5X, Nexus 10, iPad pro and on a 1080p desktop monitor
+    *   The site will be looked at via the inspection tool of Google Chrome, Mozilla Firefox and Microsoft Edge in a responsive manner and via the integrated viewports: iPhone 5 SE, iPhone 6/7/8, Nexus 5X, Nexus 10, iPad pro and on a 1080p desktop monitor.
+    *   Every section will be looked at seperately.
+    *   The site will be looked at via a Sony XZ smart phone.

 *   ### Result
     *   The site behaves as expected per bootstrap layout grid, with the exception of the subscription section.